tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 > line, plane, volume, color, texture, and so on, are the plastic means used to build and organize the total space in the picture plane.
 > Hence plastic qualities are not only three-dimensional, but two-dimensional as well.  [p.
 18, emphasis in original as italics].

+That is a bit much, and he claims that his definition differs from "the traditional connotation," but it is helpful nonetheless.
+Moreover, I am unable to say whether Mondrian's use of the term constitutes "the traditional connotation," so I am grateful for any insight I can find.

-That is a bit much; here is the key idea from this definition:
+Here is the key idea from this definition:

 > Thus line, plane, volume, color, texture, and so on, are the plastic means used to build and organize the total space in the picture plane [p.
 18].